Flybondi Compensation and Reimbursement for Cancelled and Delayed Flights

 Compensation for Flybondi Flight Delay

 When a flight is delayed for 3+ hours, the airline is required to provide compensation.
-If the flight is delayed for 5 hours or more, the passenger is entitled to a ticket refund or an alternative flight to the final destination.
+If the flight is delayed for 5 hours or more, the passenger can expect a ticket refund or an alternative flight to the final destination.

-Furthermore, in such situations, the airline is also required to provide a passenger with food, drinks, and accommodation.
-See key information on compensation in the table below:
+Furthermore, in such situations, the airline also must provide a passenger with refreshments, meals, and accommodation.
+See key information about compensation in the table below:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance